3rd Stakeholder Forum: Evaluation for Impact, May 2021

 Experiences in using an Evaluation Framework for Museums, Miikka Kumpulainen, Curator, The Museum of Central Finland

 Miikka Kumpulainen works as a curator at the regional Museum of Central Finland.
-In his comment speech, he will share experiences and insights on the use of self-evaluation in museum work and the benefits of self-evaluation to museums.
+In his comment speech, he shared experiences and insights on the use of self-evaluation in museum work and the benefits of self-evaluation to museums.

 12:00 –12:15 Break